 Balance transfer loans have a lot of benefits that other options don’t, including:

-- Lower rates: Interest rates on balance transfer loans are lower than regular cash loans.
+- Lower rates: Interest rates on balance transfer loans may be lower than regular cash loans.

 - Easier debt consolidation: If you want a loan to help pay down or consolidate multiple other debts, balance transfer loans can take some work off your plate.
 You add up to 12 creditors to pay, and we send the money to them directly.